Ranajoy01/Map_6_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_2/readme.md

 ```bash
 $ make DESIGN_CONFIG=./designs/sky130hd/vsdbabysoc/config.mk gui_floorplan
 ```
+- Use the Makefile in flow directory.
+- We use vsdbabysoc configuraton file instead of default configuration file.
+- `gui_floorplan` .PHONY is used.(target file is not real but a command name used in Makefile).

 #### This log is generated in terminal-
 ![fpg_log](images/fpg_log.png)
 #### This Floorplan GUI is opened-